hmans/rbfu/README.md

 ### HEAD

+* rbfu now also looks for `.ruby-version` files, using the same format as the `.rbfu-version` files supported previously. `.ruby-version` is being established as a common Ruby version specification format, with support being added to RVM, rbenv and other Ruby version managers.
 * improved zsh compatibility
 * zsh completion compatibility (thanks to @dbloete)
 * improved compatibility with bash < 4.0